FIRE STREAMS & CLUSTERS

 A FIRE cluster is a group of FIRE streams doing similar research and/or using related research tools and methodologies.

 Please see the resources on this page to learn more about our FIRE Natural Science, Social Science, and Technology & Applied Science clusters.

-FIRE's Social Science streams include opportunities for you to engage in psychology, neuroscience, sustainability, economics, government and politics, global development, and much more.
+FIRE's Social Science streams include opportunities for you to engage in the study of societies and the relationships among individuals within those societies.

 These research groups represent a broad range of disciplines and engage both qualitative and quantitative research methods.